GMyhf/2024spring-cs201/time_complexity.md

 In the following discussion, our expression for the running time of INSERTIONSORT will evolve from a messy formula that uses all the statement costs ci to a much simpler notation that is more concise and more easily manipulated.
 This simpler notation will also make it easy to determine whether one algorithm is more efficient than another.

 We start by presenting the INSERTION-SORT procedure with the time “cost” of each statement and the number of times each statement is executed.
-For each j = 1, 3, ... , n-1, where n = len(A), we let $t_j$ denote the number of times the **while** loop test in line 8 is executed for that value of j .
+For each j = 2, 3, ... , n, where n = A.length, we let $t_j$ denote the number of times the **while** loop test in line 7 is executed for that value of j .
 When a **for** or **while** loop exits in the usual way (i.e., due to the test in the loop header), the test is executed one time more than the loop body.
 We assume that comments are not executable statements, and so they take no time.

 > https://www.geeksforgeeks.org/insertion-sort/
 >